breezy-codes/Time-Variants-Authority/Python-Scripts/Decryption-Script/README.md

 Beware, there is only 5 attempts to enter the correct code word.
 ```

-This project provides a Python-based tool to decrypt all files within a specified folder using AES (Advanced Encryption Standard) decryption.
+This folder contains a Python-based tool to decrypt all files within a specified folder using AES (Advanced Encryption Standard) decryption.
 The files are decrypted with a key derived from a user-provided code word, ensuring that the original data can only be restored with the correct key.
-The tool handles decryption with AES in CBC (Cipher Block Chaining) mode, and it allows the user multiple attempts to enter the correct code word.
+The tool handles decryption with AES in CBC (Cipher Block Chaining) mode, and it allows the user 5 attempts to enter the correct code word.

 ## Disclaimer